Alex313031/thorium/docs/build_instructions.md

 When `fetch` completes, it will have created a hidden `.gclient` file and a directory called `src` in the working directory.
-The remaining instructions assume you have switched to the `src` directory:
+The remaining instructions assume you have switched to the `src` directory, so:

 ```shell
 $ cd src